logo

 • Your cat becomes more affectionate than usual

-• Your cat carries her tail to one side.
+• Your cat carries her tail to one side and raises her bottom.

 • Your cat becomes very vocal and meows a lot.
-(This is where the term 'Calling' comes from)
+(This is where the term 'Calling' comes from and they can literally bark like a dog when they get going)

 This vocalization can become very noisy with loud yowls day and night.
 Her voice may become more piercing than usual.